MassiMart/FLEXPART-WRF_AirIntrusions/README.md

   ***Rationale:*** In order to identify those air parcels able to penetrate into the tropopause/stratosphere from the PBL/FA(or the other way round), their vertical positions are compared to the tropopause/pbl boundaries at                     each internal time step.
   ### ai1_boundaries_computation.f90
   This subroutine computes the PBL height and the tropopause boundaries.
 The tropopause can be defined according to two different method:
-   1) The bottom and top boundaries are defined considering the Lapse Rate Tropopause and Cold Point Tropopause respectively.
+   1) The bottom and top boundaries are defined considering the Lapse Rate Tropopause and Cold Point Tropopause, respectively.
    2) The two vertical boundaries are defined as pressure surface following the results reported in Fueglistaler et al. (2009); bottom bounday fix to 150 hPa, while the top one to 70 hPa.

   ### ai1_thermodyn_computation.f90